-Facilitator Reference: Suggested answers for the exercise -

-Facilitator Reference: Suggested answers for the exercise -
+Reference: Suggested answers for the exercise -

 CHILDHOOD

 Needs Wants

+1. Food 1.
+Toys

+2. Parents/Caregivers 2.
+Fashionable Clothes

-Food Parents/Caregivers Education Toys Fashionable Clothes AirConditioned School
+3. Education 3.
+AirConditioned School

 ADULTHOOD

 Needs Wants

+1. Income (job/business) 1.
+Car

-Income (job/business) Shelter New relationships/friendships Car New house Expensive jewelry
+2. Shelter 2.
+New house

+3. Expensive jewelry

+3. New relationships/friendships

-OLD AGE
+OLD AG E

 Needs Wants

+1. Medical care 1.
+New TV/Laptop

+2. Housing 2.
+International Vacation

-Medical care Housing Nutrition New TV/Laptop International Vacation Full time maid
+3. Nutrition 3.
+Full time maid

-Note: Students can write different examples as well as long as facilitators ensure students have categorized them into 'Needs' and 'Wants' correctly.
+Note: Teachers should ensure that students have categorized 'Needs' and 'Wants' correctly.

-Now introduce the phrase "Enterprise Life Cycle".
-Ask students what they think is the meaning of "enterprise life cycle".
+Now introduce the phrase "Enterprise Life Cycle."
+Ask students what they think is the meaning of "enterprise life cycle.."
 Accept all answers.

 Guide students to read the definition of Enterprise Life Cycle given in part 'C' of the SRB.

 Ask students to one by one share what they have understood.